Mamdo8891/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays the third line of the file iacta
+script creating a file containing the text Best School